 About Rep. Jacquelin Maycumber

-Rep. Jacquelin Maycumber was appointed to her 7th District seat in 2017 by county commissioners from five counties.
+Rep. Jacquelin Maycumber was appointed to her 7th District seat in 2017 by county commissioners from five counties and then elected by voters in a November 2017 special election.
 She replaced former Rep. Shelly Short, who was appointed to the state Senate.

 Her district includes Ferry, Pend Oreille and Stevens counties and parts of Okanogan and Spokane counties.